jakubg1/OpenSMCE/README.md

 In current shape, it is intended to play Luxor game.
 Next steps will add support for Luxor Amun Rising, its huge variety of mods and Zuma respectively.

-ETA of entering beta stage (original Luxor game fully working and playable): end of July 2020
+ETA of entering beta stage (original Luxor game fully working and playable): end of 2020

 Stay tuned!